 - M.S.W., Simmons College,1987

 Jeanette Andonian, MSW, PhD, LCSW has been on the faculty at the USM School of Social Work since 2001.
-She is currently serving as the Director of the School of Social Work and the MSW Program at USM.
+She is currently serving as the Associate Dean of the School of Social Work.
 She was the MSW Program Coordinator for seven years previously.
 She came to social work academia with an extensive social work practice background in healthcare and mental health, and she has worked in major academic medical centers in Boston and New Orleans, doing inpatient, outpatient, and community-based work.
 She received a B.S in Psychology at Northeastern University in 1984, the MSW degree in 1987 from Simmons College, and a PhD in Social Work at Tulane University in 2001.
 She also taught in the Tulane University MSW Program for five years.
 Since obtaining her doctorate, her focus has been on teaching theories of human behavior and social work practice courses at both graduate and undergraduate levels, as well as conducting research and working with community partners.
 In 2016, she was elected to receive the USM Faculty Senate Award for Teaching Excellence.
 She is a member of the Board of Directors for NAMI-Portland and is committed to supporting projects and community education endeavors that work toward eliminating the myths and stigma surrounding mental illness.
 She has published a number of articles in professional journals and has delivered presentations at numerous national conferences over the years.
 Common themes that weave through Dr. Andonian’s work in all areas relate to empowering disenfranchised people, promoting resilience and enhancing social justice.
 Her current and recent research and scholarly activities include: